 In April 2010, new guidance was issued that provides the criteria that should be met for determining whether the milestone method of revenue recognition is appropriate, as well as the associated disclosure requirements.
 The new guidance clarifies that a vendor can recognize consideration that is contingent on achieving a milestone as revenue in the period in which the milestone is achieved only if the milestone meets all criteria to be considered substantive.
 The new guidance is effective for fiscal years beginning after June 15, 2010.
-We do not anticipate that the adoption of this guidance will have a material impact on the Corporation's results of operations or financial condition.
+The adoption of this guidance did not have a material impact on the Corporation's results of operations or financial condition.